Enforcing Speech Content Privacy in Environmental Sound Recordings using Segment-wise Waveform Reversal: Method

 \subsection{Intelligibility Reduction}

-We propose a deterministic method based on a Segment-Wise Waveform Reversal (SWR) algorithm.
-First, we adopt the same fragmentation approach used by Burkhardt et al. \cite{burkhardt_masking_2023} and described in Section~\ref{sec:previous_work}, which identifies low-energy regions based on RMS energy calculations to segment the audio.
-We use a threshold of 6dBFS for identifying low energy regions.
-This process is applied to texture frames of 2s.
-For each segment obtained during fragmentation, we then apply waveform reversal, which consists of reversing the audio samples within each segment, thus rendering the segment backward.
-We also use an overlap-add technique with a 5\% overlap applied at both the segment and texture frame levels to reduce artifacts introduced by discontinuities at reconnected waveform boundaries.
+On the separated speech, we apply a deterministic method based on a Segment-Wise Waveform Reversal (SWR) algorithm.
+We identify low-energy regions based on RMS energy calculations to segment the audio, as in Burkhardt et al. \cite{burkhardt_masking_2023}.
+We use a threshold of -6dBFS for identifying low energy regions.
+This process is applied per texture frames of two seconds.
+For each segment obtained during fragmentation, we then apply waveform reversal, which consists of reversing the audio samples within each segment.
+We use an overlap-add technique with a 5\% overlap applied at both the segment and texture frame levels to reduce artifacts introduced by discontinuities at reconnected waveform boundaries.